danmunteanu/DanMunteanu/README.md

 ## Published Courses
 - [C# Beginner Course: Building Desktop Applications For Windows With C# And .NET](https://www.udemy.com/course/learn-csharp-yaml-parsing/)

-## Games I play on a regular basis
+## Games I enjoy playing on a regular basis
 - Path Of Exile 1
 - Path Of Exile 2
 - No Rest For The Wicked